-I. INTRODUCTION
+INTRODUCTION

-Avionics are electronic devices used in aero planes and they requires a high level of mechanical design knowledge in order to produce sound and reliable products.
+Avionics be electronic devices are use in aeroplanes and it requires a high level of mechanical design knowledge in order to produce sound and reliable products.
 Avionics are increasingly being used in strategic or military operations, and these devices are becoming more sophisticated.
-As a result of these considerations, the failure rates of lea wires, solder joints, cables, castings and the behavior of structures, such as vibrations, shock, dust and temperature are the most common causes of equipment failure in the field.
+As a result of these considerations, the Lea wires, solder junctions, cables, castings, and the like have high failure rates. behavior of structures, such as vibrations, shock, dust and temperature are the most common causes of equipment failure in the field.

-Only the vibration parameter is used to test the avionic equipment in this study.
-The frequency levels of the aircraft's working conditions, according to military requirements, range from 20Hz to 2000Hz.
-Due to the difference in the pitch of the holes on the unit and the vibration machine, the equipment under test cannot be mounted directly on the vibration machine.
+Only the parameter of vibrations is used to put the avionics to the test in this study.
+Frequency levels of aircraft's working conditions, according to military requirements, range from 20Hz to 2000Hz.
+Due to the difference in pitch of holes on the unit and vibration machine, the equipment under test cannot be placed directly on the Shaker table.
 If the fixture's natural frequency falls within the test range, resonance occurs, causing the input to be amplified, which is undesired.
 An excellent design of the fixture is necessary to ensure effective trans mission of input to the avionic equipment.
 Vibration experimentation may requires the use of an external exciter to provide the required vibration.
-When a certain amount of vibration is applied to the test object and the response is measured; this is applicable in controlled tests such as product testing.
+When a certain amount of vibrations is applied to the test and the response is measured; this is applicable in controlled tests such as product testing.
 Vibration exciters come in a range of configurations, each with its own set of characteristics and operating principles.

-A fixture is a structure that is bolted to a shaker or shock testing machine, as well as some devices that are being tested, and is driven by it.
+A fixture is a structure that is bolted to a shaker and shock testing machine, as well as some devices that are being tested, and is driven by it.
 A vibration machine's shaker head usually has some sort of hole design that allows machine screws to be installed.
 Small electronic components can be mounted in these holes for vibration testing.
-For large electronic boxes, a mechanical adapter is required to allow the shaker head to transmit vibration motion to the electronic box.
+For large parameter of vibrations electronic boxes, a mechanical adapter is required to allow shaker table head to transmit vibration motion to electronic box.
 Vibration test fixture is the common name for this converter.
-As a result, the vibration test fixture serves as a link between the unit and the machine.
-The armature's extensions, which take the form of very rigid structures, are what allow the required force to be transferred at the required frequency.
+As a result, the vibration test fixture serves as a link between the object and machine.
+The armature's extension, which take the form of very rigid structures, are what allow the required force to be transferred at the required frequency.
 Vibration fixtures come in many different sizes and shapes.
 Making broad statements that can be applied to a specific design is difficult.
 Serving fixture resonance can be reduced by using a highly damped fixture structure.
-This can take the form of laminated structures in which energy is dissipated at multiple fixtures.
-Because resonance amplifies acceleration forces, it's best to keep a fixture's natural frequency at least 50% higher than the highest forcing frequency.
+This can take form of laminated structure in which energy is degenerate at multiple fixtures.
+Because resonance amplifies acceleration forces, it's best to keep a fixture's natural frequency was atleast 50% morethan the highest or largest forcing frequency.